MeruKvy/React-Todo-List/README.md

-Feel free to check this project live at: https://merukvy.github.io/React-Todo-List/
+Feel free to check this project live at  https://merukvy.github.io/React-Todo-List/